1nst4ll/mango-news/README.md

 **Note:** This section and the "Implemented Functionality" and "Next Steps" sections should be updated regularly to reflect the current state and plan of the project.
 Refer to the [Project Progress Log](./PROGRESS.md) for detailed updates and task checklists.

 The initial project structure has been set up, and core components for the backend API and frontend UI have been created.
 The frontend uses Vite with React and TypeScript, styled with Tailwind CSS and DaisyUI, and includes routing for navigating between pages.
 The backend uses Node.js with Express.js and connects to a PostgreSQL database.
-The article detail page has been implemented.
+The article detail page and the administrative interface for managing sources have been implemented.

 ## Technology Stack